BrunoGatti/quartz/content/I made a Blockchain voting system that does not suck/I made a Blockchain voting system that does not suck.md

 ### There are still tons of issues
 Namely we still don't know how to handle voting privacy, anonimity, vote integrity, we still can't give the user a verifiable proof of his vote.
-And here's why blockchain cold be actually pretty usefull.
+And here's why blockchain cold be actually pretty useful.

 ## Blockchain voting systems (and why they suck)
 If you've been living under a rock for the past ten years, blockchain is a technology that's been around for a decade or so, invented by Satoshi Nakamoto and proposed in [this historic paper](https://bitcoin.org/bitcoin.pdf).